 Reactor multiplayer engine Free to develop locally.
 Free to self-host up to 32 CCU.
 See pricing →

 At least 9.5x better transform compression than Photon Fusion 2 and Netcode for GameObjects.
 Around 6x lower wire bandwidth overall.
-The gap widens as your scene gets denser, right when other engines start falling over.
+The gap widens as your scene gets denser, the point where other engines start to saturate the network.

 Better transform compression than Photon Fusion 2 and Netcode for GameObjects.
 Wire bandwidth runs about 6x lower at typical loads.
 The ratio improves further as your scene gets denser.